MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 1. In **Disk Management**, confirm that the cluster disks are visible.

 1. (Optional) If you want a storage volume larger than 2 terabytes and you're using the Windows interface to control the format of the disk, convert that disk to the partition style called *GUID partition table (GPT)*.
-To do this:
+To convert the disk:
    - Back up any data on the disk.
    - Delete all volumes on the disk.
    - In **Disk Management**, right-click the disk (not a partition) and select **Convert to GPT Disk**.